Arrogant Is To Modest As Feeble Is To

 • Conceptual understanding: Analogies help us form and refine our mental representations of the world.

-• Reasoning and problem-solving: Analogies allow us to transfer knowledge and strategies from one situation to another.
+• Reasoning and problem-solving: Analogies make it possible to transfer knowledge and strategies from one situation to another.

 • Learning and memory: Analogies enhance our ability to encode, store, and retrieve information.